PKU-IDEA/OpenPARF-MLCAD2023/README.md

 # OpenPARF-MLCAD2023

 This code is the submission from team MPKU for the MLCAD 2023 FPGA Macro Placement contest.
-[This code ranked first among all submitted teams](https://ieeexplore.ieee.org/document/10299868) after correcting data errors.
+`OpenPARF-MLCAD2023` is one of the state-of-the-art FPGA macro placement tools, which [ranked first among all submitted teams](https://ieeexplore.ieee.org/document/10299868) after correcting data errors.

 ## Table of Contents